uiano/Turing-MPS/README.md

 # Installation
 Clone the repository to your machine.
 Then open a Turing Machine version in MPS and follow the building steps below.

+# Prerequisites
+The following plugins must be installed for the language to be used.

+* de.itemis.mps.editor.diagram for the diagram view of the combination machine.
+Plugin link:https://plugins.jetbrains.com/plugin/13240-de-itemis-mps-editor-diagram
+* com.mbeddr.mpsutil.editor.querylist.
+Plugin link: https://plugins.jetbrains.com/plugin/17128-com-mbeddr-mpsutil-editor-querylist

 # Building
 1. Right-click on the language and select `Rebuild language`.
 In order to update dependencies you should accept migrations.